pemo-ml/pemo-ml.github.io/content/pages/previousProjects.md

 **3D Instances from a single RGB Image**
 <div class="row">
 <div class="col-8 col-sm-8">
-<p>n my master thesis, I worked on using deep learning to detect the placement of 3D objects within a scene from a single RGB image of the indoor scene.
+<p>In my master thesis, I worked on using deep learning to detect the placement of 3D objects within a scene from a single RGB image of the indoor scene.
 I compared the predictive performance of using a point cloud object representation to a factored 3D object representation as output of the network architecture.</p>
 <p><b>Technologies:</b> PyTorch</p>
 <p>September 2018 - May 2019</p>
 </div>